darrikonn/computer_networking/assignments/pa3/README.md

   RETURN:<br/>
     Welcome [username]<br/>
   DESCRIPTION:<br/>
-    This command will authenticate him/herself to the server.
+    This command will authenticate a user to the server.
 The server responds with the salt of the client.
 The client enters a password that is hashed 100.000x with SHA256.
 The hash is sent over to the server and is validated there to be correct or not.
 If it's accepted, then the server responds with `1`, else `0`.

+> /game [username]

+User will issue the server the aforementioned command.<br/>
+  PARAMETERS:<br/>
+    username: the name of the opponent<br/>
+  RETURN:<br/>
+    none<br/>
+  DESCRIPTION:<br/>
+    Two clients may play a game of fortune by issuing the command /game username.
+The challengedd user may accept or decline to play.
+Once a game started, /roll shall generate the sum of two pseudo-random numbers from 1 to 6.
+The winner is the one with the highest result.

 ## Questions
 #### 6.5